-Process

-Used for accessing stdin, stdout, command line arguments, the process ID, environment variables, and other elements of the system related to the currently-executing Node processes.
+The Process object is used for accessing stdin, stdout, command line arguments, the process ID, environment variables, and other elements of the system related to the currently-executing Node processes.
 It is an instance of EventEmitter.
 Here's example of listening for uncaughtException:

 '''

 process.on('uncaughtException', function(err) {

 console.log('Caught exception: ' + err);

 });

 setTimeout(function() {

 console.log('This will still run.');

 }, 500);

-// Intentionally cause an exception, but don't catch it.

-nonexistentFunc();

-'''

-console.log('This will not run.');